Getting Pregnant with Endometriosis

 More difficult?
 Likely so.
 Impossible?
 Absolutely not!
 OBGYN and fertility expert Dr. Gleaton explains everything you need to know when trying to conceive with endometriosis.

-For most of us, many negative emotions surface when thinking of the word “puberty,” from marked acne to mood swings—and most notable our monthly cycle.
+For most of us, many negative emotions surface when thinking of the word “puberty,” from marked acne to mood swings to our monthly cycle.
 Unfortunately, these early menstrual cycles are often marked by crampy pelvic pain, nausea, and vomiting.
 And while most of these cycle related symptoms eventually improve, sometimes they don't.
 And what if symptoms worsen and bring more pain with normal activities like sex, bowel movements, and urination?

 Overview of endometriosis